Campus and Facilities (excerpted from 2014-2015 Graduate Catalog)

 Western Illinois University was established April 24, 1899, and began operation September 23, 1902.
-The University offers 65 undergraduate degree programs and 37 graduate degree programs to approximately 12,200 students.
-Western Illinois University offers graduate work in 19 post-baccalaureate certificates.
-The University serves 1,942 graduate students from Illinois, as well as 38 other states and 57 nations.
+The University offers 66 undergraduate degree programs, 37 graduate degree programs and 2 doctoral programs to approximately 11,700 students.
+Western Illinois University offers graduate work in 21 post-baccalaureate certificates.
+The University serves 1,834 graduate students from Illinois, as well as 38 other states and 49 nations.

 Sixty-four buildings are situated on more than 1,000 acres on the Macomb campus.
 In addition, the University operates the Alice L. Kibbe Life Sciences Station on the Mississippi River, the Frank J. Horn Field Campus, University Farms, and the Fink Environmental Studies Field Laboratory and Conservancy, which provide nearby facilities for students enrolled in agriculture, biology, and recreation, park and tourism administration courses.
 The Western Illinois University-Quad Cities campus in Moline (population 44,000; QC metropolitan population 376,000) provides baccalaureate degree, graduate degree and post-baccalaureate certificate programs in various disciplines.